unkiwii/eros/README.md

 It depends on ```libedit``` to be installed:

 ```
-apt-get install libedit   # on debian
+apt-get install libedit-dev   # on debian
 # TODO: add more distros here
 ```